I've Chosen Cal Maritime

 If you have been logging into your Student Portal, remember that the messages you see on the screen are not your e-mail messages.
 Those are just bulletin board type messages.
 Once logged into the Student Portal, you must click the icon on the left side of the screen that says, "Office 365 E-MAIL" to reach your e-mail.

-All new students will be auto-registered into their first semester courses on dates to be determined at the end of June
+- All new Fall 2021 students will be auto-registered into their first semester courses on dates to be determined at the end of June

 Check to see if you have any holds or warnings on your student record that could prevent you from registering for certain fall courses.
 Holds are noted just above your "To Do List" in your PeopleSoft Student Services Center.
 A typical hold is due to not yet passing medical review.
 A typical warning is a previous school's official transcript not arriving in the Admissions Office.